 This question dives deep into the reasons you applied to the school you are interviewing at.
 It’s the equivalent of “why do you want to work at XYZ company?”, so handle it the same way you would in a job interview.
 To establish a rapport with your interviewer about the school, think about how each of the following affects your future career:

 What was my answer?
 It was a mix of a few things.
 First, I had mentioned the EQUIS and AACSB accreditations which would make my future education recognized globally, lending me the option to work anywhere in the world with a recognized MBA.
-Less than 1% of business schools globally have both accreditations.
-Secondly, I wanted to develop the future leader I would be and, throughout the application process, Beedie summoned in me an authenticity that made me confident that Beedie would be the school where I would flourish at the most.
+This was personal for me because I wanted to take a path with opportunity to work internationally – an example that was set by one of my parents.
+At the time, less than 1% of business schools globally had both accreditations.
+Secondly, I wanted to develop the future leader I would be and, throughout the application process, Beedie brought out in me an authenticity that made me confident it was the place I would flourish at the most.
 Thirdly, – and I had the most fun with this one – I wanted to go to SFU Beedie because no one, other than my mother-in-law, can drink out of our family SFU coffee mug unless they graduated from SFU (this is a rule in our family).
 I told Arthur that my mother-in-law spoke of her Master’s at SFU fondly and that I was determined to be the only other person in our family who could drink out of her SFU mug.
 And upon graduation, it looks like that’s going to happen!

 My MBA interview with Arthur was the most memorable interview I’ve had.
 I was definitely nervous going into it, and it ended up being one of the interviews that changed my future outlook on job interviews.
 That tells you that your MBA interview can be a very positive experience with the right preparation.